-Over the past seven years, I have participated in eight multi-partner R&D projects, funded by the European Commission, the European Space Agency and the Greek government, having been frequently assigned the role of Task and Technical Leader.
+Over the past eight years, I have participated in eight multi-partner R&D projects, funded by the European Commission, the European Space Agency and the Greek government, having been frequently assigned the role of Task and Technical Leader.
 During the summer of 2011, I also served as a visiting researcher at NASA Jet Propulsion Laboratory, investigating issues related to Delay-/Disruption-Tolerant Networking (DTN).

 Recently, I joined Sky UK, as a DevOps Network Planner, where I am mainly involved in insight and planning activities regarding the Voice and Mobile domains.
 I am also an associate member of InterSys Lab and I am affiliated with Athena RIC.

 I specialize in data analytics, network modelling, network simulations, communication frameworks for specific network architectures (please see below) and architectures/technologies for IoT.
 In my current role at Sky, I have a wide exposure in various data analytics fields including data engineering, data mining, data visualization and data science.